trambarhq/relaks-media-capture-example/README.md

 * Frame 64: Duration changes to `01:00`
 * Frame 65: The recorded video (after the user pressed the **Stop** button)

 This animation runs for a bit longer, naturally.
 It's also non-linear.
 The user can change how it unfolds.
 Conceptually though, it's not at all different from what we've been creating so far.
-We're going to employ the same strategy as before: create a regular React component that handles the visual aspects and a Relaks component that deals with the temporal aspects.
+We're going to employ the same strategy as before: create a regular React component that handles the visual aspects and a Relaks component that handles with the temporal aspects.

-Meanwhile, the details of utilizing the [Media Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Streams_API) will get shoved into a separate reusable class.
+Meanwhile, the details concerning with camera management and video encoding will get shoved into a [separate reusable class](https://github.com/trambarhq/relaks-media-capture).

 ## Getting Started